Skip to content

 The Bash tool executes shell commands in an isolated container.
 It allows agents to run any shell command, but with safety restrictions to prevent damage.

-See Heuristic Code Safety for full details.
+See HMADS for full details.

 runpy(code="print('Hello, World!')")